-We found that most people would update the flooring inside their RV, but leave the carpet up front around the doghouse.
-A couple solutions included re-upholstering the doghouse area with new carpet, marine grade vinyl or some sort of bed liner paint or material.
+We found that most people would update the flooring inside their RV, but leave the carpet upfront around the doghouse.
+A couple of solutions included re-upholstering the doghouse area with new carpet, marine-grade vinyl or some sort of bed liner paint or material.
 Another creative solution we found was to build a removable table that could be attached to the doghouse when the RV was parked.

 However, none of these options were exactly what we were looking for.
 We really wanted to create something that we could attach the flooring to and create a more modern, streamlined look.
 Since we will be traveling with fur babies we wanted to remove as much carpet as possible.

-How to Build a Custom RV Doghouse Cover
+How to Build a Custom RV Engine Cover

 With that said, I kept going and am pretty stoked with the result.
 Every RV and “doghouse” is different, but here is some information on how we built the cover, and what mistakes we made along the way.

 Materials used to Build Our Custom RV Doghouse Cover

 - 1/4 Hardwood Plywood – we used PureBond